OpenTechSchool-Brussels/generative-art-with-processing/Adding-a-dimension.markdown

 Well, the workshop was meant to stop at previous section, but in bonus, here is a preview of what you can do in 3D.

 ##a) 2 + 1 = 3D
 So, first of all 3D is different than 2D.
-Who would have guesse.
+Who would have guess.
 Previously, our canvas was our screen, with two axis horizontal (x) and vertical (y).
 Now we are adding another dimension, depth (z).
 But ... how can you represent a 3D world on a 2D screen?
 Short answer: you can't.
 And yet you do.
 We don't represent the 3D dimensions, but a 3D world, projected on the screen.
 Like a picture seen from a camera of a 3D world.
 This means that what you see on the screen depends on from where you are looking at your 3D world (the position of your camera in the 3D world).
 We'll get back to it later.

 In our case, adding the third dimension means that we have to precise that we want to render our graphical world in 3D.
-For that, we just have to add one little parametre to the `size` function we used previously:
+For that, we just have to add one little parameter to the `size` function we used previously:

 ```java
   size(displayWidth, displayHeight, P3D);
 ```

-Previously, our center was `(width/2, height/2)` now it is `(width/2, height/2, 0)`.
-Z is always centered on 0, with positive value going closer to you (hence would appear bigger on screen).
-Try to draw a few rectangles with different depth, you'll understand better how it work.
+Previously, our centre was `(width/2, height/2)` now it is `(width/2, height/2, 0)`.
+Z is always centred on 0, with positive value going closer to you (hence would appear bigger on screen).

-But then again, if we're in 3D, it's to use 3D objects, not the previous 2D we used.
+Now we're in 3D, so it's time to use 3D objects, not the previous 2D we used.
 Processing has 2 main 3D graphic primitives, `sphere` and `box`.
-The sphere function takes one parametere, its radius, such as in `sphere(100)`.
-The cube functions takes either 3 or 1 parametre. `box(10,20,30)` will define a box 10 long, 20 large and 30 deep.
+The sphere function takes one parameter, its radius, such as in `sphere(100)`.
+The cube functions takes either 3 or 1 parameter. `box(10,20,30)` will define a box 10 long, 20 large and 30 deep.
 If you want a cube you can either call it `box(10,10,10)` or use the shortcut using only one parameter: `box(10)`.
 Here is one way to display a sphere:

 ```java